mithulix/Eco-Guardian-backend/README.md

 ## Introduction

-Earth Cleaner is a web application built using Node.js and TypeScript.
+Eco Guardian is a web application built using Node.js and TypeScript.
 It provides various features and tools for environmental maintenance and sustainability.
 The project includes components for handling user authentication, data management, and more.

 ## Getting Started

-To get started with the Earth Cleaner project, follow the instructions below.
+To get started with the Eco Guardian project, follow the instructions below.

 ### Prerequisites